onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

 To benefit from Sendcloud support we highly recommend you to upgrade to the latest version of this module with the Odoo integration.

-SendCloud panel settings
+Sendcloud panel settings
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When you configure the Integration settings in the online SendCloud panel (https://panel.sendcloud.sc/)
+When you configure the Integration settings in the online Sendcloud panel (https://panel.sendcloud.sc/)
 those settings are also sync-ed with the Integration settings Odoo side.

-Synchronize SendCloud objects
+Synchronize Sendcloud objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the setup of the integration with SendCloud server is completed, second step is to synchronize the objects present in SendCloud server to Odoo.
+After the setup of the integration with Sendcloud server is completed, second step is to synchronize the objects present in Sendcloud server to Odoo.
-To synchronize SendCloud objects for the first time:
+To synchronize Sendcloud objects for the first time:

-- Go to SendCloud > Configuration > Wizards > Sync the SendCloud Objects.
+- Go to Sendcloud > Configuration > Wizards > Sync the Sendcloud Objects.
 A wizard will pop up.

 .. image:: /delivery_sendcloud_official/static/description/Image_70.png

 - Select all the objects.
 Confirm.
-This will retrieve the required data from SendCloud server.
+This will retrieve the required data from Sendcloud server.

 .. image:: /delivery_sendcloud_official/static/description/Image_80.png

-Some SendCloud objects will be automatically synchronized from the SendCloud server to Odoo.
+Some Sendcloud objects will be automatically synchronized from the Sendcloud server to Odoo.
-Those SendCloud objects are:
+Those Sendcloud objects are:

 - Parcel Statuses
 - Invoices
 - Shipping Methods
 - Sender Addresses

-To configure how often those objects should be retrieved from the SendCloud server:
+To configure how often those objects should be retrieved from the Sendcloud server:

 - Go to Settings > Technical > Automation > Scheduled Actions.
-Search Scheduled Actions for "SendCloud".
+Search Scheduled Actions for "Sendcloud".

 .. image:: /delivery_sendcloud_official/static/description/Image_90.png